mobiwek61/ReactWebpackStarterProject/README.md

   - it monitors source files and auto-builds during development.

   **webpack.config\*.js gets read for configuration** and directs webpack's behavior:
-- The line: ```entry: ['./src/index.js'],``` tells webpack to go to this file and recursively go into all its imports (local files or npm packages) and makes a **bundle\*.js** file with **everything needed** inside it, including index.js.
-- the line ```filename: 'bundle_webpackServer.js',``` tells webpack to "create" this file so that the HTML file can call it in a script.
-When webpack is running as a server this file doesn't physically exist on the filesystem, but HTML can see it however.
 - The webpack server serves **index.html**.
 On the browser, this requests the **bundle file** above inside a ```<script>``` tag.
   - This bundle file runs any javascript not inside a function.
     In this case, lines from **index.js** (now inside the bundle) get run.